 Slow Cooker Safety

-- When buying a new slow cooker, always buy from a reputable dealer, and follow the manufacturer’s instructions.
+- When using any slow cooker, always follow the manufacturer’s instructions.

 - Always register a new slow cooker with the manufacturer.
 That way you can be contacted easily if a safety notice or recall is required.
 While the chances of a faulty product causing serious damage are small, the risk is still there and returning a faulty product or ordering its repair is very easy to do.
 To find out more information about registering your appliances, regardless of age, visit our Product Registration page.